-Remove the Rear Field Screw (44).
-Pull the valve body (25) out from the lower chamber, bottom line(28) and hose assembly(26) will need to detached from grip frame(36) to make this more convenient.
-Unscrew the brass valve guide positioned at the front of the Valve body using some wooden dowling to prevent damage, inside you will find an exhaust valve and spring.
-Ensure the sealing surface of the exhaust valve is clean and free from any grit or swarf, also check the valve assembly is still firmly attached to the shaft.
+Remove the Rear Field Screw.
+Pull the valve body out from the lower chamber leaving the pipe in place.
+Unscrew the brass valve guide positioned at the front of the Valve body using some wooden doweling to prevent damage, inside you will find the exhaust valve and spring.
+Ensure the sealing surface of the exhaust valve is clean and free from any grit or swarf(metal particles), also check the valve assembly is still firmly attached to the shaft.
+Then reverse the procedure ensuring the smooth entry of the pipe into the connector to avoid damage to the seal inside.

 Now check your gun over a chronograph to measure the velocity.

-IMPORTANT.
-The MAXIMUM safe velocity is 300 feet per second.
+IMPORTANT - remember the MAXIMUM safe velocity is 300 feet per second.
 It is illegal to exceed this velocity.